 Wheat vs Oat - Health impact and Nutrition Comparison

-Oats can also be used in beverage preparations, one of the most common usages of oat is the preparation of oatmeal stout which is a dark beer.
+Oats can also be used in beverage preparations; one of the most common usages of oat is the preparation of oatmeal stout, which is a dark beer.
 Other alcoholic beverages use oats for blending whiskey.

 Varieties and culinary world

-Overnight oats are a breakfast oat, soaking oats overnight has its digestive and gastronomic benefits.
-Soaking oats are easier to digest and it makes the oats softer to eat and absorb more flavors.
+Overnight oats are a breakfast oat; soaking oats overnight has its digestive and gastronomic benefits.
+Soaking oats are easier to digest, and it makes the oats softer to eat and absorb more flavors.

-Oatmeal is made by crushing oats which makes the preparation of oatmeal easier and reduces the cooking or preparation time of oatmeal to 10 min instead of overnight soaking or hours of cooking of normal oats.
+Oatmeal is made by crushing oats which makes the preparation of oatmeal easier and reduces the cooking or preparation time of oatmeal to 10 min instead of overnight soaking or hours of cooking of regular oats.